gazebosim/gz-sensors/README.md

 Please refer to the [examples directory](https://github.com/gazebosim/gz-sensors/tree/main/examples).

+A list of sensors and SDF examples can be found in the [SDF specification](http://sdformat.org/spec?ver=1.9&elem=sensor)

 # Folder Structure

 Refer to the following table for information about important directories and files in this repository.